SciLifeLab/standalone_scripts/README.md

  - check_undet_index: given a specific index checks all FCs and prints all FC and lanes where the indx appears as undetermined
  - most_undet: outputs a summary about undetermiend indexes, printing the most 20 most occurring indexes for each instrument type
  - single_sample_lanes: prints stats about HiSeqX lanes run with a single sample in it
  - workset_undet: prints for each workset the FC, lanes and samples where the specified index has been found in undet.
 For each sample the plate position is printed.
+ - fetch_pooled_projects: returns pooled projects, that is projects that have been run in a pool.

 #### Usage
 Examples: